Programs

 • …and more!

-Meet with a Community Connector during their drop-in hours at the Wallingford Food Bank:
+Meet with a Community Connector during their drop-in hours:

 Contact Info:

-WIC is a nutrition program that helps women, new mothers, and children under 5 years of age eat well, learn about nutrition, and stay healthy.
-WIC has a longstanding partnership with FamilyWorks and will have on-site appointments at our new Family Resource Center location later this year.
-Families meet by appointment with a WIC nutritionist at FamilyWorks in Wallingford.
+WIC is a nutrition program that helps pregnant women, new mothers, and children under 5 years of age eat well, learn about nutrition, and stay healthy.
+WIC has a longstanding partnership with FamilyWorks and we are happy to help folks connect with their services.
+WIC provides:

 – Health Screening